 My Struggle of Life After the Doom, a joint Filipino-ANZC movie which detailed about Fil-Am man named Johnny Amarillio Sanchez living in Los Angeles who desperately understands about the incoming nuclear strike while he was in hospital for visit as the people have rushed to shelter before nuclear warhead hit Los Angeles on September 25,1983.

 Pre-Doomsday photo: Pope John Paul II moments before being shot by Mehmet Ali Ağca while he was entering the square on May 13, 1981.
-The Pope was struck four times and suffered severe blood loss but nonetheless.
+The Pope was struck four times and suffered severe blood loss but nonetheless survived the assassination attempt.

 Red Army's 'ghosts' of Afghanistan.